Warzoroog/The-Constitution-Of-India./Constitution Of The Republic Of  India.md

 17.4 Judicial Independence and Conduct

-Judges must remain neutral, fair, and non‑political in all judicial functions.
+Judge must remain neutral, fair, and non‑political in all judicial functions.

-Judges shall not hold executive or legislative offices or engage in political party activities or endorsements.
+Judge shall not hold executive or legislative offices or engage in political party activities or endorsements.

-Judges shall base decisions solely on constitutional text, statutes, legal principles, and evidence presented.
+Judge shall base decisions solely on constitutional text, statutes, legal principles, and evidence presented.

-Judges shall maintain professional integrity and avoid conduct that undermines public confidence in the judiciary.
+Judge shall maintain professional integrity and avoid conduct that undermines public confidence in the judiciary.

 17.5 Appointment, Tenure, and Removal

-The Supreme Court shall consist of a Chief Justice.
+The Supreme Court shall consist of a  Judge.

-Judges of the Supreme Court shall be appointed as defined by statute, ensuring fair selection and protection from undue influence.
+ Judge of the Supreme Court shall be appointed as defined by statute, ensuring fair selection and protection from undue influence.

-Judges shall hold office until they resign and shall not be removed except for proved misbehaviour or incapacity through a rigorous process requiring super majority legislative support.
+ Judge shall hold office until they resign and shall not be removed except for proved misbehaviour or incapacity through a rigorous process requiring super majority legislative support.

 17.6 Judicial Remedies and Precedent